terminal-based-games/ouroboros/CONTRIBUTING.md

 ### Celebrate

-Once your pull request is merged, celebrate your success!
+Once your pull request is merged, celebrate your success! :dancers:

 ## Some styling requirements.